-Buying a home is a big step and you always want to get the best deal—from negotiating on the home price to find the best home loan for your situation.
+Buying a home is a big step and you always want to get the best deal—from negotiating on the home price to finding the best home loan for your situation.
 But, it can get confusing when you look online for the lowest interest rate.

 You’ll usually see a wide swing of numbers so you might be wondering how your mortgage interest rate is determined.
 Being knowledgeable about how this works can provide you with confidence to have a meaningful conversation with your Home Loan Specialist.